Skagen: Early history

 The first building in the area, dating from the 12th century, was in Højen on the west side of the peninsula.
 It belonged to Tronder, a shepherd who also became Skagen's first fisherman.
 Around 1340, Vesterby, on the east coast (to the south west of today's harbour), developed into the main village.
 Further to the south west, St Lawrence's Church was built at the end of the 14th century.
 In 1413, Erik of Pommern granted Skagen the status of market town with the result that for a time it became Vendsyssel's largest community with up to 2,000 inhabitants.

 In 1549, a grammar school was opened (closing again in 1739) and, in 1561, Skagen's first lighthouse was constructed.
 In 1568, some 350 fishing boats and merchant ships were wrecked off the coast of Skagen.
 In the 1590s, successive storms led not only to numerous drownings but to flooding, destroying many of the houses.
 In 1591, 22 died in a flood and in 1593, 14 houses were washed away.
 In 1595, 25 farms in the area were covered in drifting sand.
-As a result, new housing was built in Østerby to the north east, away from the rapidly accumulating sand.